 Simply holding onto a government job doesn’t mean you are being all you can be.
-Mustering up enough energy to shave your face and brush your teeth should not indicate a good overall sense of well being.
-Nevertheless, when the VA makes their impression, it is often final and missing the overall intent of helping veterans.
-The process itself shouldn’t exacerbate the already existing stressors of a life after combat, but it does.
+Mustering up enough energy to shave your face and brush your teeth should not indicate a good overall sense of well-being.
+Nevertheless, when the VA makes its impression, it is often final and missing the overall intent of helping veterans.
+The process itself shouldn’t exacerbate the already existing stressors of life after combat, but it does.

 When my breath of fresh air began speaking to me from the bottom of a little white bottle urging me to take them all, they again switched my medication.
 And this continued for several evolutions.
 My symptoms worsened.
 Talking about the same memories ensued for weeks, for the first time I experienced anxiety.
 I endured three tours and spent four years on a leash that had me ready to be anywhere in the world in 18 hours.
 It wasn’t until I met the VA that I got anxious.
 So of course, they had a pill for that too.
 I spent the next several months worrying about when my next supply of Xanax would arrive.
 Anxiety ran my life.
 For the first time, I contemplated suicide.

 If it wasn’t for turning my back on the VA health system, I truly believe I may have already ended my life.

 I find my monthly compensation helpful, but it’s only money.
 Money doesn’t eliminate physiological stressors, not the kind of money we receive, anyway.
 Through a combination of exercise, education, awareness, and advocacy veterans could work together to create a positive social support network with goals leaning towards accessible stress reduction techniques not involving harmful side effects.